 The album closes with Is That What It’s All About, which is quite a nice, almost singalong song, but would have served perfectly as a b-side rather than as an album ending.

-I suspect that Mark Owen needed to release this album.
-But, with hits like Pray, Relight My Fire, and of course, Babe, he had a certain reputation to live up to… and in total, this album doesn’t deliver.
+Over all, I suspect that Mark Owen needed to release this album.
+But, with hits like Pray, Relight My Fire, and of course, Babe, he had a certain reputation to live up to… and ultimately, this album does not deliver.

-This is primarily because it’s not Take That – he wrote ten of the twelve songs.
+The music is less pop, and it’s fundamentally not Take That – he wrote ten of the twelve songs.
 This is Mark Owen.

 - POP RESCUE 2015 RATING: 2 / 5